raznem/parsera/README.md

 os.environ["OPENAI_API_KEY"] = "YOUR_OPENAI_API_KEY_HERE"
 ```

-Next you can run a basic version that uses `gpt-4o-mini`
+Next, you can run a basic version that uses `gpt-4o-mini`
 ```python
 from parsera import Parsera